folio-org/mod-data-import/README.md

     -d @target/TenantModuleDescriptor.json \
     http://localhost:9130/_/proxy/tenants/<tenant_name>/modules
 ```
-## Module properties to set up at mod-configuration

-* **_data.import.storage.type_** - type of data storage used for uploaded files.
-Default value is **LOCAL_STORAGE**.
-Other implementations for storage should be added.
-* **_data.import.storage.path_** - **path where uploaded file will be stored**

-****In case of multiple instance deployment, for every instance the same persistent volume must be mounted to the mount point defined by the value of _data.import.storage.path_ property.****

-## Interaction with Kafka

-There are several properties that should be set for modules that interact with Kafka: **KAFKA_HOST, KAFKA_PORT, OKAPI_URL, ENV**(unique env ID).
-After setup, it is good to check logs in all related modules for errors.

-**Environment variables** that can be adjusted for this module and default values:
-* "_file.processing.buffer.chunk.size_": 50

-#### Note
-**These variables are relevant for the **Iris** release.
-Module version: 2.0.0 (2.0.1, 2.0.2).**

 ## Maximum upload file size and java heap memory setups
+Current implementation supports only storing of the file in a LOCAL_STORAGE (heap memory of the module).
+It has a couple of implications - firstly, the request for processing the file can be processed only by the same instance of the module, which prevents mod-data-import from scaling, and secondly, limits the file size that can be uploaded (current recommendation is that file cannot take more than 90% of the heap memory allocated for the module)
-mod-data-import provides the ability to uplaod a file of any size.
+mod-data-import provides the ability to upload a file of any size.
 The only limitation is related to the current implementation of the RMB and the size of the heap in the java process.
 Currently, before saving the file, it is read into memory, respectively, it is necessary to have the size of the java heap equal to the file size plus 10 percent.

 ### Example
 | File Size | Java Heap size |